-Command / Params Cmp Description leave-resource \$res no Precondition: the local node must be a member of the resource \$res; its current role must be secondary.
+Command / Params Cmp Description Command / Params leave-resource \$res no Precondition: the local node must be a member of the resource \$res; its current role must be secondary.
 Sync, fetch and replay must be paused (see commands pause-{sync,fetch,replay} or their abbreviation down).
 The disk must be detatched (see commands detach or down).
 The kernel module should be loaded and the network should be operating in order to also propogate the effect to the other nodes.
 Postcondition: the local node is no longer a member of \$res.
 Notice: as a side effect for other nodes, their log-delete may now become possible, since the current node does no longer count as a candidate for logfile application.
 In addition, a split brain situation may be (partly) resolved by this.
 Please notice that this command may lead to (but does not guarantee) split-brain resolution.
 The contents of the disk is not changed by this command.
-Before issuing this command, check whether the disk appears to be locally consistent (see view-is-consistent)!
-After giving this command, any internal information indicating the consistency state will be gone, and you will no longer be able to guess consistency properties.
-When you are sure .that the disk was consistent before (or is now by manually checking it), you may re-create a new resource out of it via create-resource.
+Before when you are sure.that the disk was consistent before (or is now by manually checking it), you may re-create a new resource out of it via create-resource.
 In case of an eventual node loss (e.g. fire, water,) this command may be used on another node \$helper in order to finally remove all the resources \$damaged from the cluster via the command marsadm leave-resource \$reshost=\$damagedforce.
 Command / Params Cmp Description

-Command / Params Cmp Description
+Command / Parame Cmp Description

+, -

-Command / Params delete-resource \$res Cmp no Precondition: the resource must be empty (i.e. all members must have left via leave-resource).
+delete-resource \$res no Precondition: the resource must be empty (i.e. all members must have left via leave-resource).
 This precondition is overridable byforce, increasing the danger to maximum!
 It is even possible to combineforce with an invalid resource argument and an invalidhost=somebodyelse argument in order to desperately try to destroy remains of incomplete or pysically damaged hardware.
-Postcondition: all cluster members will somewhen be forcefully removed from \$res\$.
+Postcondition: all cluster members will somewhen be forcefully removed from \$\frac{1}{2}\text{sec}\$.
 In case of network interruptions, the forced removal may take place far in the future.
 THIS COMMAND IS VERY DANGEROUS!
 Use this only in desperate situations, and only manually.
 Don't call this from scripts.
 You are forcefully using a sledgehammer, even withoutforce!
 The danger is that the true state of other cluster nodes need not be known in case of network problems.
 Even when it were known, it could be compromised by byzantine failures.
 It is strongly advised to try this command withdry-run first.
 When combined withforce, this command will definitely murder other cluster nodes, possibly after a long while, and even when they are operating in primary mode / having split brains / etc. However, there is no guarantee that other cluster nodes will be really dead - it is (theoretically) possible that they remain only half dead.
 For example, a half dead node may continue to write data to /mars/ and thus lead to overflow somewhen.
-This command implies a forceful detach, possibly destroying consistency.
+This command implies a forceful detach, possibly destroying Consistency.
 It is similar in spirit to a STONITH.
 In particular, when a cluster node was operating in primary mode (/dev/mars/mydata being continuously in use), the forceful detach cannot be carried out until the device is completely unused.
 In the meantime, the current transaction logfile will be appended to, but the file might be already unlinked (orphan file filling up the disk).
 After the forceful detach, the underlying disk need not be consistent (although MARS does its best).
-Since this command deletes any symlinks which normally would indicate the cons
+Since this command deletes any symlinks which normally would

 When possible, prefer leave-resource over this!

 wait-resource no See section 6.3.3.

+\$res

+{is-,}{attach,

+primary,

+device}{-off,}

 Command / Params Cmp Description